-Volunteering to cook the holiday meal for your family or friends this year could actually reduce your gluten-free holiday stress: Sounds implausible, but it’s true.
+Cooking the holiday meal this year could actually reduce your gluten-free holiday stress: Sounds implausible, but it’s true.

 You may have to experiment a bit in advance.
 But in the end you will have control over the meal and can make everything gluten free.
 Then everyone can enjoy the holidays the way they ought to be enjoyed: eating fantastic food in good company without worry.

-But getting everyone to the table could be a challenge when family traditions are at stake and a move to your house might be resisted.
-Here are some ways to cope with that issue and others when hosting a gluten-free holiday meal at your home.
+But getting everyone to the table could be a challenge when family traditions are at stake.
+Here are some ways to cope with that issue and others when having a gluten-free holiday meal at your home.

 7. Celebrate Tradition

 Keep traditions intact as much as you can.
-Family and friends will be more accepting of a new location if they know traditional favorite foods will still be served.
-You know what foods conjure up Thanksgiving, Christmas or Hanukkah for you; now find out the favorites of family and friends.
-Their answers will give you menu ideas and insight into your guests’ expectations.
+You know what foods conjure up Thanksgiving, Christmas or Hanukkah for you; now find out the favorites of family.
+Their answers will give you menu ideas and insight into their expectations.
 Once you pick the menu based on your priorities and their requests, you will be in the driver’s seat.

 6. Be a Menu Detective